drshahizan/HPDP/2526/assignment/A2/bdm/DuaTiga/big_data.md

 ### 4.3 Optimized Data Types

 This strategy applies datatype optimization to reduce memory usage by converting columns to more efficient types.
-Numeric columns are downcast from larger types (e.g., `int64`, `float64`) into smaller ones, while string columns with low uniqueness are converted to `category` type.
+Numeric columns are downcast from larger types such as `int64`, `float64` into smaller ones like `int32`, `float32`.
+While string columns with low uniqueness are converted to `category` type.

 ```python
 df_mem = pd.read_csv("Books_rating.csv")